cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 - The `RichParallelSourceFunction` extends the basic `SourceFunction` behaviour in 2 important ways:
  - It extends the `ParallelSourceFunction`, allowing Flink to create multiple instances of the source logic.
 One per parallel task instance.
- - It extends the `RichFunction` abstract class which allows the implementation to access runtime information such as parallelism and subtask index that we will leverage in our source implementation
+ - It extends the `RichFunction` abstract class which allows the implementation to access runtime information such as parallelism and subtask index that we will leverage in our source implementation.

 Our source will continuously poll the heap memory usage of this application and output it along with some task related information producing the datastream.